RideXpress/docs/architecture/anypoint-platform-architecture/6-common-services.md

 - CICD structure.
 TODO
 - Error handling configurations (utilizing common error handler framework) Every project contains an errors.xml containing common error handling for all projects.
-Most projects will log exceptions and will return http status error code in the request, most projects will return #[error.description], #[error.errorType] and #[correlationId], depending of the nature of the API or Batch job/Sync, more detailed information will be needed including additional fields. #[error.errorType] can be used to define retries strategy, example: HTTP:CONNECTIVITY can be used to define if an Until Successful component needs to be used.
+Most projects will log exceptions and will return http status error code in the request, they will return #[error.description], #[error.errorType] and #[correlationId], depending of the nature of the API or Batch job/Sync, more detailed information will be needed including additional fields. #[error.errorType] can be used to define retries strategy, example: HTTP:CONNECTIVITY can be used to define if an Until Successful component needs to be used.

 - Health Check framework (which can be integrated with Anypoint Functional Monitoring) Every project will expose a GET endpoint for Health checks.